 Count Almaviva, a Spanish nobleman, is in love with Rosina, the rich ward of Dr Bartolo, an old physician, who plans to marry her himself.
 Almaviva has followed Rosina from Madrid to Seville, disguised as a poor student called Lindoro.

 From the street outside Dr Bartolo’s house, Almaviva serenades Rosina, assisted by a group of actors and musicians.
 Unfortunately, the serenade produces no response from Rosina, so Almaviva enlists the help of Figaro, a barber, who prides himself on his ability to manage the affairs of the city.
 They realise that they have, in fact, met before, and Almaviva explains why he is in Seville incognito.
 He is delighted to discover that Figaro is a general factotum to the Bartolo household, who enjoys easy access to the house and gardens.
 While they are talking, Rosina appears on the balcony with a note for the handsome young student who keeps visiting the house.
 Despite Bartolo stealing up behind her, she manages to drop the letter from the window and it floats down to Almaviva.
-Rumours of Almaviva’s interest in Rosina have reached Bartolo ears and he decides he must waste no time in marrying her himself.
+Rumours of Almaviva’s interest in Rosina have reached Bartolo’s ears and he decides he must waste no time in marrying her himself.
 He gives strict instructions to the servants that while he is out no one should gain admittance to the house.

 Figaro persuades Almaviva to answer Rosina’s note with a further serenade, but she is interrupted before she can respond.
 Lured by the promise of money, Figaro devises a plan whereby Almaviva can gain access to the Bartolo household: he must pretend to be a drunken soldier billeted on Dr Bartolo.

-Figaro has inveigled his way into Dr Bartolo’s home and managed a brief meeting with Rosina before Bartolo appears and expresses his annoyance at Figaro’s constant disrespect towards him.
+Figaro has inveigles his way into Dr Bartolo’s home and manages a brief meeting with Rosina before Bartolo appears and expresses his annoyance at Figaro’s constant disrespect towards him.
 He questions Rosina about her meeting with Figaro, as well as interrogating the servants.
 When Rosina’s singing teacher Don Basilio arrives, Bartolo brings him up to date on the situation with Rosina.
 Meanwhile, Figaro has overheard Bartolo and Basilio’s conversation.
 He starts to prepare the ground for ‘Lindoro’, but soon realises that the wily Rosina is already ahead of him.

 Bartolo suspects Rosina of writing a letter to ‘Lindoro’; when she protests her innocence, he warns her not to trifle with him, advising her to find more plausible excuses for a man of his standing.